Decision Atlas

 The expensive part is rarely the invoice.

-A buyer can hire a capable person for the wrong layer and still lose time, money, and trust.
+A buyer can hire a capable person for the wrong job and still lose time, money, and trust.
 The Atlas makes the sequence visible before the next meeting, retainer, search, or AI workflow begins.

 Situation Common move Unasked question Likely cost